pbosetti/c-cnc/C_BASICS.md

 The first line is a **quick initialization**: see [later on](#quick-initialization) for further information on this.

 The last two lines are an example of **pointer arithmetics**: incrementng or decrementing a pointer allows to read memory contents at a given offset from the original pointer.
+As a matter of fact, `ary[n]` and `ary + n` are exactly the same thing, just with different syntax.

 ## When to use stack or heap declared arrays